rust-lang/rfcs/text/0000-clippy-uno.md

 Clippy, the linter for Rust, has been a nightly-only plugin to Rust for many years.
 In that time, it's grown big, but it's nightly-only nature makes it pretty hard to use.

-The eventual plan is to integrate it in Rustup á la Rustfmt/RLS so that you can simply fetch prebuilt binaries for your system and `cargo clippy` Just Works ™️.
+The eventual plan is to integrate it in Rustup à la Rustfmt/RLS so that you can simply fetch prebuilt binaries for your system and `cargo clippy` Just Works ™️.
 In preparation for this, we'd like to nail down various things about its lints and their categorization.